-- Regional art museums often set aside one night a month or something like that for free or pay-what-you-wish* admission.
-These can be very popular, so prepare for crowds and leave lots of time to find parking.
+- Museum that usually charge admission sometimes set aside a certain time of the week or one day each month for free, discounted, or pay-what-you-wish admission.
+These events are generally popular, so prepare for crowds and leave lots of time to find parking.

 - Museums tend to offer discounts or even free admission based on all sorts of different criteria.
 Beyond the usual students and seniors, you may get a discount if you are a local resident, employee of a corporate partner, member of an allied organization, or holder of some kind of tourist pass.
 Reciprocal admission programs mean that you may also get free admission if you belong to a different cultural institution (like a theatre or library) that has an agreement with the museum you want to visit.
 The list varies from museum to museum, so check online for details, because the most surprising things can potentially qualify you.

 - Museum members – people who have joined the museum for the year through a set donation – always get free admission.
 Membership is not usually cheap, but if there is a particular museum you like to return to regularly, getting membership may actually save you money.
 It also gets you discounts on parking, gift shop purchases, tickets to special events, and food from the in-site cafe.
 As mentioned above, membership may also give you free admission to some other museums through reciprocal agreements.